ascholerChemeketa/cs160Reader/_sources/NineAlgorithms/ErrorCorrection.rst

 `Credit Card Validation Spreadsheet <https://docs.google.com/spreadsheets/d/1TXNIsCdceepd48eZWhQZTEYeb9WEsdFZSSvPQNFqtnw/edit?usp=sharing>`__.

-Book ISBN numbers are validated with a stair step code.
+Book ISBN numbers are validated with a stair-step code.
 You will build a program to do this later on in the course, but if you are interested you can `read about how the validation works here <http://en.wikipedia.org/wiki/International_Standard_Book_Number#ISBN-10_check_digits>`__.